 Personal interactions and coaching helps drive results—but they can be very hard to scale.
 Technology, on the other hand, may scale well but is more challenging to personalize.
 A robust financial wellness program may combine the two to balance resources with effectiveness.

-Top methods of implementing a financial wellness program, based on percentage of time advisors rated each as a top-five method:
+Top methods of implementing a financial wellness program, based on percentage of time financial professionals rated each as a top-five method:

 1. In-person, education-based group meetings

 2. Apps to monitor finances and track accounts